 Siri designers and engineers at loggerheads: Apple's challenges in developing the assistant

-Apple's design team required responses to be nearly perfect before they could be released.
-This slowed Siri's development and made it harder to scale.
-In addition, Apple's uncompromising stance on privacy made it difficult to improve Siri, as the company pushed for more of the virtual assistant's functions to run on-device.
-A project called "Blackbird" was intended to develop a slimmer version of Siri that would run on iPhones instead of in the cloud to improve performance and privacy.
-But another project called "Siri X" to mark the virtual assistant's tenth anniversary stalled the project.
-Siri X aimed to move Siri's processing to the device for privacy reasons.
-This caused the Blackbird project to stall and many of its employees were reassigned to Siri X.
+Apple's design team demanded near-perfect accuracy of responses before they could be released.
+This slowed Siri's development and made scaling more difficult.
+Furthermore, Apple's uncompromising stance on privacy made improving Siri difficult, as the company pushed for more of the virtual assistant's functions to run on-device.
+A project called "Blackbird" sought to develop a leaner version of Siri that would run on iPhones instead of in the cloud to improve performance and privacy.
+However, another project called "Siri X," marking the virtual assistant's tenth anniversary, stalled the project.
+Siri X aimed to offload Siri's processing on-device for privacy reasons.
+As a result, the Blackbird project stalled, and many of its employees were reassigned to Siri X.

 Apple must become bolder and more open in the development of AI technologies in the future